material-foundation/material-color-utilities/concepts/scheme_generation.md

 ## Requirements for Dynamic Scheme

-As described in [Dynamic Color Scheme](dynamic_color_scheme.md), MCU generating a `DynamicScheme` is to create colors that satisfy constraints on visual accessibility and visual expression and trueness of colors.
+As described in [Dynamic Color Scheme](dynamic_color_scheme.md), `DynamicScheme` generation aims to generate colors that satisfy constraints on visual accessibility and visual expression and trueness of colors.

 ### Hard constraints